[extreme environments]

 Extractable tension, systems of control, this pressure gauge.

 Paige Webb is an interdisciplinary poet-scholar.
 Other categorical boxes to aid legibility: they’re a queer, neurodivergent being of settler descent and a doctor untrained in CPR.
-The aim of their work is to create space for curative touch in concert with the creative vitality inherent in all beings (with thanks to Gabrielle Civil, Hortense Spillers, and CAConrad for help shaping this language).
 They are an assistant teaching professor of English at Rockhurst University and recipient of [accolade], [accolade], [accolade].
 You can find some of their work at Anomaly, Blackbird, Colorado Review, Denver Quarterly, DIAGRAM, Indiana Review, The Kenyon Review, Poets.org, Poetry Northwest, Vinyl, Volt, West Branch, and the chapbook Tussle.